Rails-Designer/courrier/README.md

 Additional functionality to help with development and testing:

+### Background Jobs (Rails only)

+Use `deliver_later` to enqueue delivering using Rails' ActiveJob.
+You can set various ActiveJob-supported options in the email class, like so: `enqueue queue: "emails", wait: 5.minutes`.

+- `queue`, enqueue the email on the specified queue;
+- `wait`, enqueue the email to be delivered with a delay;
+- `wait_until`, enqueue the email to be delivered at (after) a specific date/time;
+- `priority`, enqueues the email with the specified priority.

 ### Inbox (Rails only)

 You can preview your emails in the inbox: